A corrected transport-velocity formulation for fluid and structural mechanics with SPH: Numerical method

 In \citet{sun2017deltaplus}, the particle shifting technique was implemented as a particle displacement ($\delta \ten{r}$).
 This was modified in \citet{sun_consistent_2019} to be computed as a change to the velocity.
 In the present work we modify this to be treated as an acceleration to the particle in order to unify the treatment of different PST methods.

 Firstly, the velocity deviation based equation is given as,

 it is modified to force based as,

 where $R$ is an adjustment factor to handle the tensile instability, and $\text{Ma}$ is the mach number of the flow. $V_b$ is the volume of the $b$\textsuperscript{th} particle.
 The acceleration is changed to account for particles that are on the free surface.
-We use $R = 0.2$ and $n = 4$.
+We use $R = 0.2$ and $n = 4$ as suggested by \citet{sun_consistent_2019}.